Copenhagen City Map

 Pizzaiolo Peppe Oliva helped Christian Puglisi open Bæst before branching out to open his own pizza joint with his brother in Carlsberg Byen.
 “Surt” is the Danish word for “sour” – all of the dough here is handmade daily from a sourdough starter, and the fluffy/crispy crust is somewhere between a Neapolitan and Roman style.
 These extremely thin pies are topped with seasonal toppings from small-scale farmers, such as leeks, mushrooms, and herbs.

-The chef from Slurp opened a new restaurant in Carlsberg Byen. kōnā is a Japanese eatery with an izakaya, cocktail bar, and a ramen bar.
-Order katsu sandos, fried chicken karaage, and yakitori upstairs, or head downstairs for a bowl of ramen – both a tonkotsu ramen with pork belly and a vegetarian miso ramen are available.
+The chef from Slurp opened a new restaurant in Carlsberg Byen. kōnā is a Japanese eatery with an izakaya, cocktail bar, and an omakase bar.
+Order katsu sandos, fried chicken karaage, and yakitori upstairs, or head downstairs to try the omakase, a curated tasting menu.

 If you’re starting to crave Latin flavors after days of feasting on smørrebrød and New Nordic cuisine, head to Gorda.
-Chef Gonzalo’s cozy Vesterbro shop sells all different kinds of homemade Argentinian empanadas.
-They’re small, street-food sized, so you can try a few flavors (we recommend three per person) – our personal favorites are the braised beef, the caramelized onion and cheese, and the caprese (which tastes like pizza!).
-Each empanada flavor is folded with a different design, so you can tell them apart.
-Be sure to order some of the chimichurri sauce on the side!
-And definitely save room for the dulce de leche flan.
+This cozy Vesterbro shop sells all different kinds of homemade Argentinian empanadas.
+They’re small, street-food sized, so you can try a few flavors – our personal favorites are the braised beef, the caramelized onion and cheese, and the caprese (which tastes like pizza!).
+A full Latin American tasting menu is also available with dishes like tuna tostada, ceviche, tiradito, and chicken skewers.
+Definitely save room for the dulce de leche flan!

 There’s a cozy cabin hidden in a back alley in Vesterbro that houses one of the coolest cocktail bars in Copenhagen.
 In warm weather, you can enjoy your frozen daiquiri in the open-air courtyard, and during the cold season you can drink your boozy slushie inside by the fire.
 Cocktails at Lidkoeb change seasonally, but the fun vibe and friendly staff ensure this is a cool place to hang year-round.